 Payment will be subject to income tax.
 It will not be subject to National Insurance contributions.

 By law, you must comply with any instruction to self-isolate from NHS Test and Trace.

-From 28 September 2020, you may be fined if you don't stay at home and self-isolate when either:
+You may be fined if you don't stay at home and self-isolate when either:

 - you have had a positive test result for COVID-19

 - you are contacted by NHS Test and Trace and instructed to self-isolate because you are a contact of someone who has had a positive test result